WW1 British Army War Diaries

 Many of the War Diaries in the National Archives collection have been digitised.
 These are free to download when viewing them in person at the National Archives and copies can be made for a small fee per page.

-These digitised War Diaries are also available to download online for a fee chargeable for each month of the relevant War Diary.
-Please note that the pages of the War Diary are not available to view before the request for payment for the download.
+These digitised War Diaries are also available to download online for a charge.
+The pages of the War Diary are available to view in low resolution format before making an order but the actual words are not distinct.

-For information on how to search for a digitised War Diary you can view the National Archives website at Documents Online/War-Diaries.
+For information on how to search for a digitised War Diary you can view the National Archives website:

 Australian and Canadian War Diaries Online